neil-vqa/Curve-fitting/README.md

 # Curve-fitting

-Solutions to curve fitting problems in Numerical Methods
+These are sample solutions to the curve fitting problems in "Numerical Methods for Engineers, SIXTH EDITION" by S. Chapra and R. Canale